Moments of Reverence

 Conclusion:

-Overall, Mr. Arshad has captured the essence of the Prophet’s life through his poetry and emphasized his qualities of mercy, justice, and humility.
-His narrative provides an interpretation of the biography that provides readers with a sense of spiritual connection with the Prophet (peace be upon him).
+Overall, Mr. Arshad has captured the essence of the Prophet’s life through his poetry and emphasized his qualities of mercy, justice and humility.
+His narrative provides an interpretation of the biography that provides readers with a sense of spiritual connection with the Prophet (PBUH).
 Chaudhry’s poetic style provides a poetic perspective on biography.

 Reference: